novix-sa/Pyplan/docs/index.md

 Pyplan is an assisted  **Graphical Integrated Development Environment** designed for easily creating and sharing **Data Analytics Apps** based on  **Python** programming language.

 ## **Installing**
 You can install Pyplan on your desktop.
-Instructions for doing that can be found here.
+Instructions for doing that can be found [here](http://pyplan.org).

-or access it as a web application.
+Or you can access it as a web application [here](https://my.pyplan.com/).
 ## **Code Organization**
 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.
 ![Node Code](http://img.pyplan.org/index_node_code.png)